meisterluk/turingmachine/README.rst

 Turingmachine project
 =====================

+:project:       turingmachine
+:date:          June-Aug 2013
+:author:        meisterluk
+:state:         shut down incomplete

 The turingmachine project is an implementation of a Turingmachine as web application.
 It is meant to be used in courses about the topic of theoretical computer science.
 However, it might just be fun playing around with it :)

-The current state does not provide anything interesting from a user perspective... yet.
+The current state does not provide anything interesting.

+The project was shut down in Aug 2013 due to recurring annoying instabilities of the Google Dart interpreter.
+The turingmachine.js project follows up this project and is implemented in native javascript.

 Next steps
 ----------